 About the Joint Administrative Procedures Committee

-The Joint Administrative Procedures Committee (JAPC) is a joint standing committee of the Legislature created by Rule 4.1 of the Joint Rules of the Florida Legislature.
+Joint Rules of the Florida Legislature.
 It is composed of five Senators appointed by the President of the Senate and seven Representatives appointed by the Speaker of the House.
-The primary function of JAPC is to generally review agency action pursuant to the operation of the Administrative Procedure Act (Chapter 120, Florida Statutes), particularly as these actions relate to the rulemaking process.
-It is JAPC’s responsibility to ensure that rules adopted by the executive branch agencies do not create new law, but rather stay within the authority specifically delegated by the legislature.
+The primary function of JAPC is to generally review agency action pursuant to the operation of the

 Joint Rule 4.6 charges JAPC with maintaining a continuous review of agency rules and the statutory authority upon which they are based.
 JAPC reviews proposed rules and may review existing rules to determine whether they are within delegated legislative authority and notifies the agency if its authority is eliminated or significantly changed by repeal, amendment or holding of a court of last resort.
 Following each session of the Legislature, JAPC reviews each law signed by the Governor or allowed to become law without his signature and determines whether the law will have a probable effect on an agency's rules.
 JAPC also constantly monitors judicial decisions in administrative law and advises the agency when either its statutory rulemaking authority or its rules are affected by these decisions.